Challenges abound on North Dakota waters

 Devils Lake is brimming with perch, bass, walleye and pike.
 Here, like on Lake Sakakawea, fish will begin to slowly alter their depths and cause anglers to switch patterns.
 Again, the fishing remains excellent.

 Whatever your choice of fight, North Dakota has the battle for you.
 The North Dakota Game and Fish Department has all the information you need to get started.

-And don't fret when fall gives way to winter.
-Ice fishing is every bit as popular as its open-water cousin.
-Click here for some of the state's most proven ice fishing spots.
+And don't worry when fall gives way to winter.
+Ice fishing is every bit as popular as open-water fishing.